 Once check-in was complete, we made a beeline for security, which also had a massive line!
 Luckily, Toronto Pearson is one of the Canadian airports with shorter, trusted traveler security lines.
 Folks with Global Entry or NEXUS (and their travel companions) can access a shorter lane, and you don’t have to remove your shoes, belt, liquids etc. But you still have to remove your laptop.

 So I showed my Global Entry card and we were through security within a couple of minutes.

-Pro Tip: If you have The Platinum Card® from American Express or The Business Platinum® Card from American Express OPEN, you can skip the long lines and access priority security lanes at Toronto Pearson airport.
+Pro Tip: If you have The Platinum Card® from American Express or The Business Platinum® Card from American Express, you can skip the long lines and access priority security lanes at Toronto Pearson airport.

 2. Priority Pass Select Saved Us Money

 I have Priority Pass Select membership because I have the Citi Prestige® Card.
 It’s saved us a ton of money when we travel, because we don’t have to pay for snacks and drinks at airports with Priority Pass lounges.

 And if you have membership from the Citi Prestige, you can bring your family with you – including ALL your kids under age 18 – for free.
 That’s different from the Priority Pass Select membership you get with the AMEX Platinum cards, which only allows 2 free guests (regardless of whether they’re family or not).